mallocator/Elasticsearch-Exporter/README.md

 To get a list of all active drivers run either ```node exporter.js -l``` or ```node exporter.js -ll```.

 ### Elasticsearch Scroll Driver (id: elasticsearch) (default)
 This driver uses the scroll API to fetch data from an ElasticSearch cluster.
-It's activated by default and offer the old functionality that has been available with the exporter v1.x
+It's activated by default and offers the old functionality that has been available with the exporter v1.x.
+As an alternative you can try the query based driver which supports multi threading for higher performance.

 ### Elasticsearch Query Driver (id: elasticsearch-query)
 This driver uses the query API to fetch data from ElasticSearch.
-Other than that all calls are the same and inserts are done using the same bulk mechanism as the default driver
+Other than that all calls are the same and inserts are done using the same bulk mechanism as the default driver.
+Note though that behaviour on a cluster that is changing state (documents are being inserted/updated) has not been tested.
+I would not be surprised if the order between fetch requests of a match_all can change and documents are omitted.

 ### File Driver (id: file)
 This driver has also been ported form the previous version and allows to store data on the local file system.
 When using this driver 2 files a used, one for